 To develop a hardware task management system that

-- Accelerates task dependency resolution by a factor of 10
+- Accelerates task dependency resolution

-- Improves the performance of application with fine-grained tasks by 500
+- Improves the performance of application with fine-grained tasks

 - Works for arbitrary task dependency graphs

 - Requires no or minimal support from the programmer.